 Note that if it is desired to have the plus and minus at different voltages; or to be able to adjust the two voltage magnitudes to be exactly equal, R3 and R6 can be replaced by optional pot U9 with the wiper connected to opamp U6's minus input (dotted lines).

 This will change the minus voltage ratio with respect to the positive voltage.

 The voltages will then track at this ratio when pot U5 is adjusted.

-The minimum voltage of each output depends primarily upon the tolerance of the various regulator 1.25V reference voltages, but worst-case the zero volt level should be no more than 100mV from 0V, which should be adequate for all but he most critical applications.
+The minimum voltage of each output depends primarily upon the tolerance of the various regulator 1.25V reference voltages, but the worst-case zero volt level should be no more than ±100mV from 0V, which should be adequate for all but the most critical applications.

 Only U1, U4 and U7 will dissipate significant power, depending upon the output current, so are the only ones that need to be on a heatsink.

 The dissipation of each regulator is equal the input minus the output voltage times the current, so can become quite high for low output voltages and higher current levels.
 You may want to consider a fan-cooled heatsink such as used to cool PC CPU chips.

 A transformer with different output voltages can be used as long as the maximum voltage rating of the op amp is not exceeded (32V for the LM324/358).